Implementation guide for administrators

 Project and firm folders

-All the settings that are used on the company level (for example, company logo and drawing standards) should be stored in a firm folder and all the settings used on a specific project should be stored in the corresponding project folder.
-Property files are always saved in the \attributes folder under the current model folder, like, \TeklaStructuresModels\ <my_building> \attributes.
-These files should then be copied to the project or the firm folder.
+All the settings that are used on the company level (for example, company logo and drawing standards) should be stored in a firm folder, and all the settings used on a specific project should be stored in the corresponding project folder.
+Property files are always saved in the \attributes folder under the current model folder, like, \TeklaStructuresModels\<my_building>\attributes.
+These files should then be copied to the project or firm folder, or to user-defined sub-folders under the project or firm folder.

 One of the most important advantages of using firm and project folders is that Tekla Structures does not replace files in the project and firm folders when you install a new version.
 This means that you retain your customized files without having to cut and paste, or export and import from previous versions.
 This makes upgrading to a newer version of Tekla Structures easier.
 When you store files in one place, it is also easier to update the settings and ensure that everyone in a project uses the same settings.